top of page

 I sat there, squinting.

-He said the next time something happens that starts to upset me, I tell myself, “That’s unfortunate,” or “How about that?” or some other similar calm response.
+He said the next time something upsets me, I tell myself, “That’s unfortunate,” or “How about that?” or another similar calm response.
 He said it wouldn’t take me long to quit the habit.

 I was disappointed.